|

 Why use a Langstroth hive?

-Langstroths are a good choice for beekeepers looking for a popular hive with plenty of accessories.
-If scaling honey production is a high priority, then these hives are your best option.
-However, beekeepers who can’t lift awkward-sized boxes and those with limited mobility may find the Langstroth difficult to work with.
+If scaling honey production is a high priority, these hives are your best option.
+However, beekeepers who can’t lift awkward-sized boxes and those with limited mobility may find the Langstroth challenging.

 Advantages of using a Langstroth hive